Kenneth-Macharia/Learning/Go/notes.md

 # Intro

-- Developed by a team at Google comparising of Robert Griesemar, Rob Pike and Ken Thompson.
+- Developed by a team at Google comparising of Robert Griesemer, Rob Pike and Ken Thompson.
 - "Developed while waiting for C++ programs to compile".
 - Developed to build highly scalable and concurrent applications.